typesafehub/prod-suite-management-doc/guides/lagom-dcos-marathon-deploy-microservices/src/main/paradox/index.md

 ## Conclusion

-DC/OS provides many features that complement running a Lagom system in production.
-By leveraging [ConstructR](https://github.com/hseeberger/constructr) and [ConstructR-ZooKeeper](https://github.com/typesafehub/constructr-zookeeper)
+DC/OS provides many features that a Lagom system needs to run in production:

+* By leveraging
+[ConstructR](https://github.com/hseeberger/constructr) and [ConstructR-ZooKeeper](https://github.com/typesafehub/constructr-zookeeper)
 Akka Clusters can be formed easily and correctly.

-The [service-locator-dns](https://github.com/typesafehub/service-locator-dns) project can be used to integrate with [Mesos-DNS](https://github.com/mesosphere/mesos-dns).
+* The [service-locator-dns](https://github.com/typesafehub/service-locator-dns) project can be used to integrate with [Mesos-DNS](https://github.com/mesosphere/mesos-dns).

-Maven users can use [fabric8's docker-maven-plugin](https://dmp.fabric8.io/) to containerize their applications, and sbt users can do the same by employing [sbt native packager](https://github.com/sbt/sbt-native-packager).
+* Maven users can use [fabric8's docker-maven-plugin](https://dmp.fabric8.io/) to
+containerize their applications, and sbt users can do the same by employing [sbt native packager](https://github.com/sbt/sbt-native-packager).

-[Marathon-LB](https://github.com/mesosphere/marathon-lb) can be configured to handle dynamic proxying and ingress routing.
+* [Marathon-LB](https://github.com/mesosphere/marathon-lb) can be configured to handle dynamic proxying and ingress routing.

-[Chirper](https://github.com/lagom/lagom-java-chirper-example) can be referenced by any developer wishing to deploy his or her Lagom or Akka cluster to DC/OS.
+* [Chirper](https://github.com/lagom/lagom-java-chirper-example) can be referenced by any developer wishing to deploy his or her Lagom or Akka cluster to DC/OS.
 It's a great example that takes advantage of many advanced features of Akka, Lagom, and DC/OS!